offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

     * may capture fragment_NORMs from unintended molecules (faulty masses).
     * will likely contain noise.

     In the context of peptides, the mass spectrometer is expected to fragment_NORM based on the bonds holding the individual amino acids together.
-For example, given the linear peptide NQY, the experimental spectrum may include the masses for [N, Q, ?, ?, QY, ?, NQY] (? indicate faulty masses).
+For example, given the linear peptide NQY, the experimental spectrum may include the masses for [N, Q, ?, ?, QY, ?, NQY] (? indicate faulty masses, Y and NQ missing).

- * `{bm} theoretical spectrum` - List of all of possible fragment_NORM masses for a molecule in addition to 0 and the mass of the entire molecule being measured.
+ * `{bm} theoretical spectrum` - List of all of possible fragment_NORM masses for a molecule in addition to 0 and the mass of the entire molecule.
 This is what the experimental spectrum would be in a perfect world: no missing masses, no faulty masses, no noise, only a single possible mass for each mass-to-charge ratio.

    In the context of peptides, the mass spectrometer is expected to fragment_NORM based on the bonds holding the individual amino acids together.
 For example, given the linear peptide NQY, the theoretical spectrum will include the masses for [0, N, Q, Y, NQ, QY, NQY].
 It shouldn't include masses for partial amino acids.
 For example, it shouldn't include NQY breaking into 2 pieces by splitting Q, such that one half has N and part of Q, and the other has the remaining part of Q with Y.